wgao688/Human-cardiac-multiome-analysis/RNA/internal_datasets/postnatal_datasets/README.md

+## Postnatal Penn donor processing

-### This directory performs all preprocessing for postnatal Penn donors
+This directory performs all preprocessing for postnatal Penn donors

 The directories here include `scripts/` for the non-interactive scripts, `combined_analysis/` for the jupyter notebooks containing the scripts for downstream analysis after combining all of the count matrices together.